Joan Baez: Early and personal life

-Baez had two sisters, Pauline Thalia Baez Bryan (1938–2016), also known as Pauline Marden, and Margarita Mimi Baez Fariña (1945–2001), who was better known as Mimi Fariña.
-They both were political activists and musicians.
+Baez was the second of three sisters, all of whom were political activists and musicians.
+The eldest was Pauline Thalia Baez Bryan (1938–2016), also known as Pauline Marden, and the youngest was Margarita Mimi Baez Fariña (1945–2001), who was better known as Mimi Fariña.
 The Baez family converted to Quakerism during Joan's early childhood, and she has continued to identify with the tradition, particularly in her commitment to pacifism and social issues.
 While growing up, Baez was subjected to racial slurs and discrimination because of her Mexican heritage.
-Consequently, she became involved with a variety of social causes early in her career.
+Consequently, she became involved in social causes early in her career.
 She declined to play in any white student venues that were segregated, which meant that when she toured the Southern states, she would play only at black colleges.

 Owing to her father's work with UNESCO, their family moved many times, living in towns across the U.S. as well as in England, France, Switzerland, Spain, Canada, and the Middle East, including Iraq.
 Joan Baez became involved with a variety of social causes early in her career, including civil rights and nonviolence.
 Social justice, she stated in the PBS series American Masters, is the true core of her life, "looming larger than music".
 Baez spent much of her formative youth living in the San Francisco Bay area, where she graduated from Palo Alto High School in 1958.
 Here, Baez dated Michael New, a fellow student described as "Trinidad English" whom she met at her college in the late 1950s, and occasionally introduced as her husband.
 Baez committed her first act of civil disobedience by refusing to leave her Palo Alto High School classroom in Palo Alto, California for an air raid drill.